cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 cozy-monitor dev-route:start {appSlug} {port}
 PORT={port} node server.js
 ```
-Then go to http://localhost:9104/#apps/{appSlug}/ and watch your app inside Cozy!
+Then go to http://localhost:9104/#apps/{appSlug}/ and take a look at your app inside Cozy!

 ## What's next ?
-You've developed your first Cozy app and you must understand now that it's nothing more than a normal web application.
+You've developed your first Cozy app and you must now understand that it's nothing more than a normal web application.

-You must understand that if applications are built that way they will struggle collaborate around the user's data and you will not be able to use Cozy at its best.
+You must also understand that if applications are built that way they will struggle collaborate around the user's data and you will not be able to use Cozy at its best.

-Now we'll introduce you [the Cozy architecture](/hack/getting-started/architecture-overview.html) before coming back to this tutorial and get into more Cozy webapp development.
+Now we'll introduce you to [the Cozy architecture](/hack/getting-started/architecture-overview.html) before coming back to this tutorial and getting into more Cozy webapp development.